-The Treaty of Waitangi was signed on 6 February 1840 by representatives of the British Crown and some, but not all, Māori iwi.
-Waitangi Day, observed on 6 February each year, is a public holiday to honour the signing of the Treaty.
+Te Tiriti was signed on 6 February 1840 by representatives of the British Crown and many, but not all, Māori iwi and hapū.
+Waitangi Day, observed on 6 February each year, is a public holiday to honour the signing of Te Tiriti.